QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 c_0 = \pi \sum_{t=4}^T R^{-t} w_t^c
 $$

-where $\pi \in (0,1) $ is  the probability that an entrepreneur's "project" succeeds.

-For our model of workers and firms, we'll interpret $D$ as the cost of becoming an entrepreneur.
+We interpret $D$ in the previous model as the cost of becoming an entrepreneur.

 This cost might include costs of hiring workers, office space, and lawyers.

 What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entrepreneur's earnings to a worker's earnings.

-We'll find that as $\pi$ decreases, $\phi$ increases, indicating that the riskier it is to be an entrepreneur, the higher must be the reward for a successful project.

-Now define `create_edm_π` and `compute_gap` following the previous *Computations* section, adopting the entrepreneur-worker interpretation of our model.

-Given:
+In this exercise, update `create_edm_π` and `compute_gap` to formulate our entrepreneur-worker model with parameters below

 ```{code-cell} ipython3
 R=1.05,   # gross rate of return